-In this Pandas tutorial, we will go through the steps on how to use Pandas read_html method for scraping data from HTML tables.
+In this Pandas tutorial, we will go through the steps of how to use Pandas read_html method for scraping data from HTML tables.
 First, in the simplest example, we are going to use Pandas to read HTML from a string.
-Second, we are going to go through a couple of examples in which we scrape data from Wikipedia tables with Pandas read_html.
+Second, we will go through a couple of examples in which we scrape data from Wikipedia tables with Pandas read_html.
 In a previous post, about exploratory data analysis in Python, we also used Pandas to read data from HTML tables.